Cages

 See Beaker’s Story for more pictures of handicapped accessible cages.

 Grates are the single largest poop catcher in the cage, and need to be cleaned every time the papers are changed.
 We use wire scrapers and water to clean them off several times a week.
+All cages should be cleaned at minimum weekly, including cleaning off the grates, scraping out the tray, and replacing all substrate.
 We only use newspapers on the bottom of the cages due to the recyclability, no cost, and safety.
 It’s also very easy to see droppings on the papers so you can monitor your bird’s health.
-For rusty and/or old cages, many auto shops can sand blast and powdercoat the cage.
-It’s not super cheap, but it is cheaper still than a new cage.
+Some people use puppy pads, which are fine as long as they do not contain an attractant and the bird has NO access to them.
+They are not safe for birds to actually chew on.
+Pine or wood shavings are also not safe due to the concentrated natural oils.
+Paper pellets are safe provided the bird does not have access to eat them, but may be harder to monitor droppings.
+Corn cob substrate is too dusty and has a strong tendency to trap moisture and bacteria.

 Cage buying options on Amazon and Chewy